 Where to taste Montefalco Sagrantino wine

-Montefalco Sagrantino originates from the lands around Montefalco.
-A native red that owes its international fame to the favorable encounter between the characteristics of the territory, the climatic conditions of the area and the care of the Umbrian winemakers.
-Founded in 1995, Còlpetrone is one of the most important wineries of the Montefalco DOCG area.
-The estate can be easily reached from Montefalco, Spoleto, Orvieto and Perugia.
-It takes just two hours by car from Rome.
+One of the most important producers in the Montefalco DOCG area is Còlpetrone, founded in 1995.
+The estate can be easily reached from Montefalco, Spoleto, Orvieto and Perugia - and it is just a two-hour drive from Rome.
 Visiting this special location of Tenute del Cerro, located in Umbria, offers the exclusive opportunity to participate in Sagrantino vertical tasting or most typical Montefalco wines tasting.